Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![cluster group](https://user-images.githubusercontent.com/48931690/144730563-bd73a90c-c3de-4a74-95a5-09bb80ba7e7f.PNG)

-We also included a bar graph showing the number of valuaes that are within each cluster so we have an idea of the proportion and significance of clusters and their values.
+We also included a bar graph showing the number of values that are within each cluster so we have an idea of the proportion and significance of clusters and their values.

 ![cluster values](https://user-images.githubusercontent.com/48931690/144730674-be1e7283-6bba-4f16-9e5c-2aaea77b6412.png)